itpp-labs/odoo-development/docs/dev/docs/doc-files-understanding.rst

 static/description/index.html
 =============================

-Module representation.
-It shall give an answer to the questions *"Do I need this module?
-Should I buy it?"*.
+Module presentation.
+It shall give an answer to the question *"Is this module interesting for me?"*.
+Presentation has to give the answer as quickly as posible.

 Content intersection
 ====================